docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Description
-callback if the item selection is changed by a script or the user, or if the object’s notify() method is called.
+callback if the item selection is changed by a script or the user, or if the object's notify() method is called.
 To add to a window w:
 w.add ("dropdownlist", bounds [, items,
 {creation_properties}]);
-bounds: The control’s position and size.
+bounds: The control's position and size.
 items: Optional.
 Supply this argument or the creation_properties argument, not both.
 An array of strings for the text of each list item.
 A ListItem object is created for